 When is the best night to go to the Sambadrome?

-The Sambadrome has parades on Friday, Saturday, Sunday, and Monday of Carnival.
-Sunday and/or Monday are the best nights to go because they are the “Special Groups” and are the best Samba Schools that are competing against each other for the title of Carnival 2023.
-The samba schools on Friday and Saturday as quite good but have not officially qualified.
-For this reason, tickets to the Carnival in Rio on Friday or Saturday are cheaper than Sunday or Monday.
-Since most people only go to Carnival once in their lives, it is advisable to purchase tickets on Sunday or Monday
+The Sambadrome has parades on Friday, Saturday, Sunday, Monday and Tuesday of Carnival.
+Sunday, Monday and Tuesday are the best nights to go because they are the “Special Groups” and are the best Samba Schools that are competing against each other for the title of Carnival 2025.
+The samba schools on Friday and Saturday (Access Group) are quite good, but have not officially qualified to the main competition of the Special Group for competition at the Sambadrome in 2025.
+For this reason, tickets to the Carnival in Rio on Friday or Saturday are cheaper than Sunday Monday or Tuesday.
+Since most people only go to Carnival once in their lives, it is advisable to purchase tickets on Sunday, Monday or Tuesday of Rio Carnival to see the Special Samba Group perform.

 Do most people go to the Sambadrome every night?

-No. Most people go only ONE NIGHT- either Sunday or Monday.
-The show is amazing and a “must-see” attraction during Rio Carnival but since the parades last all night they can be a bit repetitive (not to mention expensive) to do more than one night.
+Usually not.
+Most people go only ONE NIGHT- either Sunday, Monday or Tuesday.
+The show is amazing and a “must-see” attraction during Rio Carnival but since the parades last many hours each night, they can be a bit repetitive for many guests, and for that reason most people ONLY do one night of the Carnival parade at the sambadrome.
 For this reason, we also offer amazing and exclusive parties during Carnival as most people do NOT go to the parade for more than one night!
 Click HERE for pictures from past parties to get an idea.

-As far as which night is better (Sunday or Monday) – they typically are very similar and both are very good as the schools are split into two nights as they cannot all parade in one night.
+As far as which night is better between (Sunday, Monday or Tuesday) – they typically are very similar and all three are very good as the schools are split into three nights as they cannot all parade in one night.

 Can I participate in the parade?